AtelierLibre/AtelierLibre.github.io/_posts/2020-06-17-Density_AreWeAllTalkingAboutTheSameThing.md

 ![Map of BUAs in England and Wales coloured by dwelling density](/images/BUA_dwelling_density_map.png "Map of BUAs in England and Wales coloured by dwelling density")

 The thing to note is the colour bar which shows that in 2011 no Built Up Area in England and Wales had a dwelling density higher than 32d/ha.
-If 32d/ha is the maximum density, what is a typical density?
-To get a better idea of the range of densities in existing towns and cities we can plot their distribution and look at their summary statistics:
+If 32d/ha was the maximum density, what was a typical density?
+To get a better idea of the range of densities we can plot their distribution and look at their summary statistics:

 ![Histogram showing the distribution of BUA dwelling densities](/images/BUA_dwelling_density_distribution.png "Histogram showing the distribution of BUA dwelling densities")